-Demographics of Astronomy and Geophysics
+Studies of the Demographics of Astronomy and Geophysics

-The study found a modest expansion in the size of the UK astronomy and solar system science community, a signiﬁcant increase in the proportion of women employed, and a sizeable number of researchers in the UK originating from other countries in the European Union.
+The 2010 study found a modest expansion in the size of the UK astronomy and solar system science community, a signiﬁcant increase in the proportion of women employed, and a sizeable number of researchers in the UK originating from other countries in the European Union.
 The decline in the number of technical staff reported in 1998 has continued.
-The community is also disproportionately white, and women in senior academic positions are rather less likely to have children than their peers in wider society.
+The community was also disproportionately white, and women in senior academic positions are rather less likely to have children than their peers in wider society.

 A third study covering the period between 2016 to 2022 is currently underway and we expect the report will be published in the Autumn of 2023.